Introduction:

 - Preparation:

-Portion the seafood into serving sizes and wrap each portion tightly in plastic or aluminum foil.
-To prevent freezer burn, place these parts in sealed containers or sealable plastic bags. - to melt:
+Divide seafood into serving sizes and wrap each portion tightly in plastic or aluminum foil.
+To prevent freezer burn, place these parts in sealed containers or sealable plastic bags. - Thawing:

 When ready to use, thaw frozen seafood overnight in the refrigerator.
 Avoid thawing at room temperature, as it promotes bacterial growth and compromises product quality.